Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Method: SOLACE

 \smallbreak

-\textbf{Self-Confidence calculation with CFG.} Although $G$ images are sampled with CFG for GRPO training, our SOLACE self-confidence is computed \emph{without} CFG.
-CFG forms a mixture field $v_{\mathrm{cfg}} = v_{\mathrm{uncond}} + s\,(v_{\mathrm{cond}}-v_{\mathrm{uncond}})$; this mixture would calculate a self-certainty based on the guided proxy rather than the base conditional model trained on data.
-In our experiments, omitting CFG during self-confidence computation yields stronger and more stable improvements.
+\textbf{CFG-free self-confidence computation.} Although $G$ images are sampled with CFG for GRPO training, SOLACE self-confidence is computed \emph{without} CFG.
+CFG forms a mixture field $v_{\mathrm{cfg}} = v_{\mathrm{uncond}} + s\,(v_{\mathrm{cond}}-v_{\mathrm{uncond}})$; computing self-confidence on this mixture would measure confidence of the guided proxy rather than the base conditional model.
+Empirically, omitting CFG during self-confidence computation yields stronger and more stable improvements.

 \smallbreak